Andrew Mishkin

 Andrew Mishkin (born c.
 1958, in Los Angeles) is a senior systems engineer at the Jet Propulsion Laboratory, where he coordinated the development of various robotic vehicles and their subsystems for more than 15 years.
-He was on the Sojourner rover team at its formation, eventually leading the team and commanding the rover during its exploration of Mars.
-In 1997 he received the NASA Exceptional Achievement Medal and was also selected as one of "The 35 People Who Made the Year" in the December issue of Vanity Fair magazine.
+He was on the Sojourner rover team at its formation, eventually becoming an uplink sequence planner as Sojourner explored Mars.
+In 1997, he received the NASA Exceptional Achievement Medal and was also selected as one of "The 35 People Who Made the Year" in the December issue of Vanity Fair magazine.
 He then was a Mission Operations System Development Manager on Mars Exploration Rover mission.

-He grew up in West Los Angeles, graduated from University High School (Los Angeles, California), and then obtained a BS degree in Systems Engineering (man/machine systems) and an MS in Engineering (problem solving and decision making) from UCLA.
+Mishkin grew up in West Los Angeles, graduated from University High School (Los Angeles, California), and then obtained a BS degree in Systems Engineering (man/machine systems) and an MS in Engineering (problem solving and decision making) from UCLA.
 He is a member of Sigma Xi, Tau Beta Pi and Phi Beta Kappa.

-His wife, Sharon, is also an MER Systems Engineer.